meet the favorite hairstylist of our salon!

 Here, we bring you one inspiring story of our favoritea hairstylist at Salon Nayana - Indra.
 He is loved by his clients who revisit us to get their service done "again" by Indra.

 12 years in the Hairdressing Industry, is not as easy as it looks.

 Let's get Indra to spill all the beans & know more about his journey.

-As Indra says, I initially tried my hand on a few other things, some other kind of work like ---.
-But within just a few months, I realized it was not my cup of tea.
+As Indra says, I initially tried my hand at a few other things, some other kind of work, but within just a few months, I realized it was not my cup of tea.
 I did not enjoy my job or seem passionate or interested in it.

 As we say, he was the son of a barber; he had to give hairdressing a shot.

 So, I, too, with the learning that was provided to me by my father, stepped into becoming a hairdresser.

 But this was not what attracted Indra to become a Hairdresser.

 Indra recalls that "When I started, it was with no formal training.
 Just from what I learned from my dad, informally.
 Like "Indra, take care of this client; I'll just look at the other client." his father said on most days.

 This is how by looking at my dad and following the tips he gave me, I started my journey.